imattdotnet/Had101/LessonPlan.md

 It is this realization that help realize our need for other database technologies where we embrace partition tolerance but sacrifice some of the other guarantees.
 Here are an example of two such databases:

-Cassandra (Partition Tolerant, Available, but sacrifices Consistency) HBase (Partition Tolerant, Consistent, but sacrifices Availability)
+Cassandra (Partition Tolerant, Available, but sacrifices Consistency) HBase (Partition Tolerant, Consistent, but sacrifices Availability).

 In the big data world, we need to partition the data to handle the larger data.

 ## Enter NoSQL Databases